-Supply staff and other visiting staff will be given the school's Visiting Staff Leaflet [you may wish to state where this policy can be found/how it can be accessed].
+Supply staff and other visiting staff will be given the school's Visiting Staff Leaflet

-17. Safer recruitment
+18. Safer recruitment

-Our school endeavours to ensure that we do our utmost to employ only 'suitable' staff and allow only 'suitable' volunteers to work with children by complying with the requirements of Keeping Children Safe in Education 2020 together with the school's and the WS Safer Recruitment policies.
-Further guidance can also be located be referring to the BDMAT Safer Recruitment Policy.
+Our school endeavours to ensure that we do our utmost to employ only 'suitable' staff and allow only 'suitable' volunteers to work with children by complying with the requirements of Keeping Children Safe in Education 2021 together with the school's and the WS Safer Recruitment policies.